kaspernissen/docs.humio.com/content/operation/installation/configuration.md

 User authentication is disabled by default.
 {{% /notice %}}

-Configuration details for user authentication is [here](/installation/authentication.md)
+Configuration details for user [authentication](/operation/installation/authentication/)

 ### Run Humio behind a (reverse) proxy server
 It is possible to put Humio behind a proxy server.